 If you accept an award, you must agree to work cooperatively with the technical assistance provider.
 Training and technical assistance is free from the Runaway and Homeless Youth Training, Technical Assistance, and Capacity Building Center (RHYTTAC).
-Services include but are not limited to the following:
+Services include, but are not limited to, the following:

 - Regionally based technical assistance clinics

-- Training sessions
+- · Training sessions

 - E-learning

 - Webinars

-- National grantee training
+- · National grantee training

-You must send at least one person to the annual in-person RHY National Grantee Training and regional trainings.
+You must send at least one person to the annual in-person RHY National Grantee Training as well as the RHY Regional Training.
 You will also participate in learning collaboratives and cohort-based peer engagement activities.
 More information is available from RHYTTAC.